Afterward-Afterwards | Commonly Confused Words

 etymology

-• Afterward and Afterwards mean the same thing and are used interchangeably in modern English.
+• Both afterward and afterwards mean the same thing and can be used interchangeably in English.

-• Afterward is more commonly used in American English.
+• Afterward is more commonly used in American English, while afterwards is favored in British English.

 © 2025 Lithium Lab Pte Ltd